chunky-dev/docs/ChunkyDocs/docs/reference/user_interface/render_controls/camera.md

     - `Lens shift`: Each input field on this row changes the horizontal lens shift or the vertical lens shift of the selected camera, respectively. <a href="https://jackjt8.github.io/ChunkyGuide/docs/advanced_techniques/lenseshift.html" target="_blank">Lens shift</a> is relative to the canvas height.

+{% if extra.chunky < 2_05_00 %}
 - `Camera to player`: Moves the selected camera to the location of one of the players, if loaded.
 "Which one?
-No clue."[^1]
+No clue."
+{% endif %}

 - `Center camera`: Moves the selected camera to the center of the loaded chunks.